2025 Hong Kong legislative election: Results breakdown

-Asterisk denotes candidate that is seeking re-election.
+An asterisk (*) denotes that the incumbent candidate was seeking re-election.

 Election Committee constituency (40 seats)

 Twenty-four incumbents formed an informal pact with the eight candidates who are NPC or CPPCC members (Lau Ka-keung, Wong Kam-leung, Roy Chu, Ginny Man, Ngai Ming-tak, Andrew Fan, Thomas So, and Ma Kwong-yu), hoping to secure stronger support from the Election Committee members.